 How a socially-distanced community art project has saved me during lockdown…

-UPDATE: The RAW Rainbow Bridge has been nominated in the Dezeen Awards 2020 and is up for a Public Vote for Best Installation.
+UPDATE: The RAW Rainbow Bridge won the Dezeen Award 2020 for Public Vote for Best Installation.

 One thing that’s really excited me about lockdown is spotting the ‘rainbows of hope’ hung up in windows in possibly every street in the UK.
 They’ve sparked all kinds of other rainbow artworks and installations and as a colour addict I have a lot of appreciation for them.